 An eccentric genius – The founder of Bugatti once refused to sell a car to a king because the royal had bad table manners – Responsible for over 1000 patents, he loved pasta so much that he created his own pasta machine and even designed special cutlery to savor it.

 The original-era Bugatti cars are synonymous with unmatched craftsmanship, exhibiting fanatic-level attention to aesthetic and functional detail.
 While each and every Bugatti creation has been well-documented and discussed elsewhere in great detail, this article is about the company’s iconic founder and his complex character.
 Ettore Bugatti is widely considered one of the most important personalities in automotive history for his extraordinary contribution to car design and manufacturing.
 Born in 1881 in Milan, Ettore Bugatti spent much of his life in the French town of Molsheim.
-While his cars were nothing short of mechanical masterpieces, Ettore personally did not believe in calculations, formulae, or principles.
+While his cars were nothing short of mechanical masterpieces, Ettore personally did not believe in calculations, formulas, or principles.

 He once said: a technical product is not perfect until it is aesthetically impeccable as well.
 Ettore was more of an artist with an inborn understanding of complex mechanisms.
 In fact, Ettore came from a long and illustrious line of artists and sculptors, including his father Carlo Bugatti who was an important Italian Art Nouveau furniture and jewelry designer.
 Best known for his creative genius, Ettore had a strong personality interspersed with quirks.
 There are dozens of fascinating and often amusing anecdotes that illustrate his character and his eccentricities.
 Here are a few of them: